A way to evaluate side gigs without lying to yourself

 Typical baselines include:

-- Time available per week
+- Time realistically available

 - Money already being spent